Skip to content

 Store

-In Wasmtime, a Store is the top-level container that owns all runtime objects.
+In Wasmtime, a Store is the top-level container that owns runtime objects.
 A single Store may own multiple Instances, and every Instance must belong to exactly one Store.
-All runtime items, such as Functions, Tables, Memories, and Globals, are allocated within the Store and are tied to its lifetime.
+Runtime items, such as functions, tables, memories, and globals, are allocated within the Store and are tied to its lifetime.

 Module & Instance